mswart/acme-mgmtserver/README.md

 * **Only the server requires all the ACME dependencies**: The clients require only a SSL tool like OpenSSL and a HTTP client like wget or curl, no python, no build tools.
 Python with python-acme and its dependencies (PyOpenSSL, PyASN.1, ...) is only needed for the server.
 * **Supports distributed web servers**: All `.well-known/acme-challenges` requests for all domains can be served directly by the server.
 This makes it easy to validate domains when using multiple web server in distributed or fail-over fashion by forwarding all `.well-known/acme-challenges` requests.
 * **Only the server needs the ACME account information**: It is not that security relevant, but only the ACME Management Server needs access to the account information / key for the ACME server like LetsEncrypt.
+* **Caching CSR signs**: The returned signed certificate of a CSR is cached until the certificate is nearly expired (per default two week).
+If two machines have manual shared a key and CSR and they reusing both, they will both get from ACMEMS the same certificate back.

 ## Domain Validations / Challenges.